Hank Cochran: Biography

 In 2008, singer Lea Anne Creswell came to Cochran's home to choose songs for a new album, subsequently called Lea Anne Sings Hank Cochran and ....

 Marriages

 Cochran was married five times.
 His fourth wife was country music vocalist Jeannie Seely.
-They were married twelve years and divorced in 1981.
+They were married 12 years and divorced in 1981.
 In 1982, he married his fifth wife Suzi and they were married until his death in 2010.
+Prior to his relationship with Seely, Cochran had three sons.

 Death

 Cochran had surgery for pancreatic cancer in July 2008.
-In April 2010, he had a second surgery to remove and repair a grapefruit sized aortic aneurysm.
-Cochran's health did not improve, and he died on July 15, 2010, at age 74.
+In April 2010, he had a second surgery to remove and repair a grapefruit-sized aortic aneurysm.
+His health did not improve, and he died on July 15, 2010, at the age of 74.

 Tributes

-In October 2012, singer Jamey Johnson released Living for a Song: A Tribute to Hank Cochran, featuring his renditions of sixteen Cochran compositions.
+In October 2012, singer Jamey Johnson released Living for a Song: A Tribute to Hank Cochran, featuring his renditions of 16 Cochran compositions.